shoelim/shoelim.github.io/_pages/dynamai.md

   - /dynamai
 ---

 Dynamai is a fundamental AI research lab grounded in applied mathematics and statistics, bridging theory and application to drive innovation.
+We pursue research that closes the gap between mathematical rigor and real-world impact through approaches that are both theoretically principled and effective at scale.
 Our main areas of interest include the foundations of **generative AI**, **sequence modeling**, **robustness and reliability** in ML, and **AI for science**.
 We work closely with research groups and institutions around the world, partnering with leading researchers to accelerate discovery and impact.
 <br>

 ## News